sunny-b/conclavity/README.md

 This library is inspired by the [Conclave](https://conclave-team.github.io/conclave-site) editor created by the  [Conclave-Team](https://github.com/conclave-team).
 If you enjoy using the [Conclave Editor](https://conclave-app.herokuapp.com) and want to embed it into your own project, this is the library for you.

 *Note: Chrome 63 introduced a bug that we are currently dealing with.
-Conclavity still works with older version of Chrome, Chrome Beta and Firefox.*
+Conclavity still works with older versions of Chrome, Chrome Beta and Firefox.*

 ---
 ## Install